NorthPark Center: History

 Northpark Mall has a currency exchange at Travelex and tax free shopping with Texas sales tax refunds at TaxFree Shopping Ltd.

+By 2023, NorthPark Center had announced several newest additions, among them are Rhone, Blue Nile, Breitling, Nike Rise, St.John, Buck Mason, Prada, Abercrombie & Fitch, Levi's, Jo Malone, Vuori, and Psycho Bunny.

 Art in the mall

 NorthPark Center was designed to include art as integral part of its interior landscape.
 NorthPark received the American Institute of Architects Award for "Design of the Decade - 1960s" as one of the first commercial centers in the United States to create space for the display of fine art.

 Architecture

 NorthPark Center was designed by Omniplan in the early 1960s.
 For its recent expansion, NorthPark's owners returned to the architectural firm responsible for the 1960s design.
 The expansion turned NorthPark's original U-shape into a square design surrounding a 1.4 acre landscaped garden known as "CenterPark."
 Featuring a series of lawns, 41-year-old live oaks and red oaks, seasonal flowers, crushed granite walkways, and a small collection of art, CenterPark doubles as a park area for visitors and customers.

 NorthPark Center received both the Texas Society of Architects' annual Design Award and the 25-year Design Award in 2007 for the original design.

 After a major expansion, at 2350000 sqft, it is now the second-largest mall in Texas and the 21st-largest in the U.S. based on total square feet of retail space (gross leasable area) according to the International Council of Shopping Centers.